opulo-inc/ohai/docs/operations/print-farm/index.md

     1. Click on a plate to select it.
 It should appear darker than the others.
         ![](img/select-plate.png)
     2. Make sure your slicing settings are correct.
         1. Filament should be `MFG - STANDARD - PolyLite PLA` for all prints.
-(The small exception is the dynamic board mount which is PETG, and peel-worm-gear gets `MFG - DETAIL - PolyLite PLA`).
+(The small exception is the dynamic board mount which is `Generic PETG`, and peel-worm-gear gets `MFG - DETAIL - PolyLite PLA`).
         2. Process should be `MFG - STANDARD - 0.2mm P1P` for *almost* all prints.
 The few exceptions are that the feeder frame needs to use `MFG - FEEDER - 0.2mm P1P` and the worm-gear needs to use `MFG - DETAIL - 0.08mm P1P`.
         3. Be sure you're slicing with the correct Plate Type.
 Reference the [Print Farm Kanban Cards](https://docs.google.com/presentation/d/1iP0LQSKqcGVxUUVWdpAv4Ua863dX2MB9aPtw2I8KEZI/) for the correct plate type for each print.
     3. Click "Slice Plate."